scande3/plm-demo/README.md

 3. [https://www.patientslikeme.com/conditions/1495-myocardial-ischemia/overview](https://www.patientslikeme.com/conditions/1495-myocardial-ischemia/overview)

-While the knowledge as to the diagnosis level people reported is important, I'd say that leaving out more specific reports of broader concepts is overall inaccurate.
-Trying out other means, it does seem the site is completely unaware of medical hierarchy.
+Trying out other aspects of the site beyond the reports, it does seem the site is completely unaware of medical hierarchy.
 Furthermore, it even seems to have trouble with alternative labels at times, as doing searches for the scientific term for "heart attack" of "Myocardial Infarction" will give different reasults in the general search.

 #### My Implementation

-I've done a rough implementation of a system that is aware of the medical hiearchy provided by MeSH.
-It is solely a proof of concept as to how it might be done.
+I've done a rough implementation of a system that is aware of the medical hiearchy provided by MeSH in the demo.
+It is solely a proof of concept as to how it might be done and a comparison look at the difference.

 ### Condition Entry